minafkamel/Splash/README.md

 ### Details
 - Press on a photo
-- Notice the dialog with description, location and number of likes of the photo
+- A new screen with details of the photo opens

+### Delete
+- Long press on a photo
+- A dialog will show to confirm deletion
+- Press Yes
+- Notice the photo is gone from the grid

 ### Error state
 - Turn on the Airplane mode